ClickHouse® connector

 Managed cluster

-Connection to a database with a cluster identifier in DoubleCloud.
+Connect to a ClickHouse® cluster deployed in DoubleCloud.

-1. Choose Managed Cluster you want to connect to.
+1. In Managed Cluster, select the cluster you want to connect to.

 1. Under Shards:

-3. Under Hosts, click + Host and enter the domain name (FQDN) or IP-address of the host in the textbox.
+2. Under Hosts, click + Host and enter the domain name (FQDN) or IP address of the host.

 Tip